 We obtain similar expressions for the spectral elements of the perturbed elliptic equation.
-We find that the correctors to the eigenvalues and the spatial moments of the correctors to the corresponding eigenvectors converge in distribution to Gaussian variables as the correlation length $\varepsilon$ vanishes.
-In the setting d=1, we obtain similar result for more general elliptic operators of the form $-\frac{d}{dx}(a{\varepsilon}\frac{d}{dx})+q_0+q{\varepsilon}$ by appropriate use of harmonic coordinates [34].
+We find that the correctors to the eigenvalues and the spatial moments of the correctors to the corresponding eigenvectors converge in distribution to Gaussian variables as the correlation length ε vanishes.
+In the setting d = 1, we obtain similar result for more general elliptic operators of the form $-\frac{d}{dx}(a{\varepsilon}\frac{d}{dx}) + q_0 + q{\varepsilon}$ by appropriate use of harmonic coordinates [35].
+The extension to similar operators in dimension $d \ge 2$ remains open.

-As we already mentioned, the theory developed here allows us to characterize the statistical properties of the solutions to equations with random coefficients in the limit where the correlation length (the scale of the heterogeneities) is small compared to the overall size of the domain.
+As was already mentioned, the theory developed here allows us to characterize the statistical properties of the solutions to equations with random coefficients in the limit where the correlation length (the scale of the heterogeneities) is small compared to the overall size of the domain.
+In many practical problems, it is a good approximation to the statistical structure of the solution of the equation and possibly be all that one is interested in.

 Asymptotically explicit expressions for the correctors may also find applications in the testing of numerical algorithms.
-Several numerical schemes have been developed to estimate the heterogeneous solution accurately in the regime of validity of homogenization; see e.g. [1, 2, 21, 22, 40].
-Explicit expressions for the correctors allow us to check whether these algorithms capture the central limit corrections as well.
-Another application concerns the reconstruction of the constitutive parameters of an equation from redundant measurements.
-In such cases, lower-variance reconstructions are available when the cross-correlations are known and used optimally in the inversion; see e.g. [44].
-The correctors obtained in this paper provide asymptotic estimates for the cross-correlation of the measured data and allow us to obtain lower-variance reconstructions for the constitutive parameters; see [7].
+Several numerical schemes have been developed to estimate the heterogeneous solution accurately in the regime of validity of homogenization by using discretizations with a length scale h that is large compared to the correlation length: $h \gg \varepsilon$; see e.g. [1, 2, 21, 22, 41].
+A possible application of the explicit expression for the correctors is to see whether these algorithms can capture the central limit correction to the solutions to the random partial differential equations.

+Another application concerns the reconstruction of the constitutive parameters of a differential equation from various measurements, for instance the reconstruction of the potential in a Helmholtz equation from spectral measurements [31, 45].
+In such cases, reconstruction algorithms provide lower-variance reconstructions when the crosscorrelations are known and used optimally in the inversion; see e.g. [46].
+Provided that q_0 is the deterministic quantity that we wish to reconstruct, higher-frequency components that we may not hope to reconstruct still influence available data.
+The correctors obtained in this paper provide asymptotic estimates for the cross-correlation of the measured data, which allow us to obtain lower-variance reconstructions for q_0 ; see [6].

 An outline for the rest of the paper is as follows.
-Section 2 summarizes the results obtained in the paper.
-The analysis of the correctors to homogenization is undertaken in section 3 for perturbations of $P(\mathbf{x}, \mathbf{D})$ by a random potential $q{\varepsilon}(\mathbf{x})$ .
-The generalization to a more general one-dimensional elliptic source problem in detailed in section 4.
-The results on the correctors obtained for source problems are then extended to correctors for spectral problems in section 5.
+Section 2 considers the convergence of the corrector to the homogenized solution for the Helmholtz equation with source term in dimensions $1 \le d \le 3$.
+The proof is based on showing the rapid convergence of a Lippman-Schwinger-type integral formulation (see (8) below), and on applying central limit theorems to random oscillatory integrals.
+The behavior of the oscillatory integrals is considered in arbitrary dimensions in section 2.4, where a comparison between homogenization in random and periodic environments is also considered.
+The generalization to a more general one-dimensional elliptic source problem in detailed in section 3.
+The results on the correctors obtained for source problems are then extended to correctors for spectral problems in section 4.
+The proof is based on adapting classical results [32] on the convergence of the spectra of operators that converge on average in the uniform norm.
 The results obtained for the spectral problems are then briefly applied to the analysis of evolution equations.
+Some concluding remarks are presented in section 5.

+2 Correctors for Helmholtz equations

-2. Main results.
-Let us consider an equation of the form:
+Consider an equation of the form: